lextoumbourou/notes/content/comp_investing_part_1.md

 The video tutorials were a little slow for my tastes and I ended up preferring the text-only versions on the [wiki](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1).

 The course also covered a quant library built for the course called [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit).
-It's pretty god damn incredible how much was provided for free as part of the course.
+Really, such an incredible amount of thought went into the course.
+And all for free.
+Crazy.

 ### Week 4...

-...delved deeper into hedge fund tactics like market arbitrage - the various ways investors exploit market inefficiencies.
+...delved deeper into hedge fund tactics like market arbitrage: the various ways investors exploit market inefficiencies.
 A theory called [The Effective-market Hypothesis](http://en.wikipedia.org/wiki/Efficient-market_hypothesis) is introduced.

-The sound quality for most of the modules in this week was particularly poor.
-Clearly Tucker and the team were experimenting with video recording.
-I'm not one to complain, of course :)
+The sound quality for most of the modules for this week was particularly poor.
+Though Tucker apologies and it's fixed the week after.

 Lastly, a lengthy discussion around Portfolio Optimisation is covered and the first homework assigment is introduced: creating a "brute force" optimiser.
-I found the course work to be fairly easy as most of the code was already provided.
-I'm not one to complain, of course :)
+I found the homework to be a reasonable magnitute easier than understanding the lectures - certainly wasn't complaining.

 ### Week 5...

-Another extremely useful week for me.
-Bolliger Bands are introduced, a discussion around the different between "closing" price and "actual" price, where we learn that "actual close" represents closing price with things like stock splits and dividends payments are factored in.
+...was another extremely useful week for me.
+Bolliger Bands were introduced, then a discussion around the different between "closing" price and "actual" price (actual close factors things like stock splits and dividends).

-It also covers practical techniques for dealing with data like techniques for filling in missing data values and for performing data sanitization checks.
+Additionaly modules also covered practical techniques for dealing with data like techniques for filling in missing data values and for performing data sanitization checks.

-The homework here was a bit more difficult creating a rudimentary market simulator and event study.
-I found that the amount of work required to pass the exam was relatively small but to actually complete all the assigments (which were ungraded) was a reasonable amount more work.
-Again, due  to some shitty work circumstances, I was thankful for this.
+The homework here was a tad more difficult then last week's, creating a rudimentary market simulator and event study.
+But, with a bit of effort I was able to piece something together and passed fairly quickly.

 ### Week 6

-Information about how to assess event studies is covered next.
+...had information on how to assess event studies.
 Then, some different investing strategies are compared: Warren Buffett vs Jim Simons is used as the case studies.

 An indepth discussion about CAPM is next.
 Again, I had trouble following this, partly, I'm sure, to do with a lack of interest.